Roll20/roll20-character-sheets/D&D_5e_Shaped/ReadMe.md

 **4th April 2015**

 * Quick attacks' range bug fixed
-* NPC Attacks Duplicated out
+* NPC Attacks Duplicated out to 2 until I add action types
 * "Hidden Info" not possible as you can't send 2 rolls with 1 roll. see https://app.roll20.net/forum/post/1793729/show-certain-parts-of-a-roll-template-to-gm
 * Added Passive Perception to the header info
 * Split out senses to multiple fields in the header info
-* Added Background to the header info
+* Added Background to the header info for PCs
-* Redid alignment the 2nd row of header info items with the addition of senses.
+* Redid alignment the 2nd row of header info items with the addition of the new items.
 * Set Proficiency for monsters (See MM 8)
 * Removed save bonus to NPCs as they should simply use Proficiency.
 They should use Expertise if needed for skills
+* Renamed some titles of sections such as
+    * "Appearance"
+    * "Background and Race Info"
+    * "Class Levels and Resources"
+    * "Class Features and Feats"
+    * "Miscellaneous Notes"

 **3rd April 2015**